Jardal/A10M-Slic3r-profile/README.md

 Printing speed is limited by volumetric speed to 10mm3/s.
 Physical limit of path extruder gear - hotend tip is about 13-15mm3/s.
 Because my extruder lever is broken after few weeks, I was print another and use bigger spring.
 Your gears should be clean, no splinters from filament, only small amount of white dust at both sides of saw wheel and filament way is mirrorish clean.

+There is implemented height-temperature profile which is good for free-air printing.

 ## Slicer picked options